openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    Once your PR is accepted, you will be notified. please consider deleteing your branch.
+    Once your PR is accepted, you will be notified. please consider deleting your branch.

     .. figure:: ../img/team/contribute/delete_branch.png
         :alt: delete branch